How to spend a weekend in Rye, East Sussex

 Where to stay in Rye

-Have you ever thought about an overnight stay in one of Rye’s historic houses?
+Have you ever considered an overnight stay in one of Rye’s historic houses, for a truly unique experience?

-The Tailor’s Flat – If you prefer accommodation with a more contemporary décor, the Tailor’s Flat is a top floor flat in Rye High Street.
+If you prefer something with a more contemporary décor, The Tailor’s Flat is a stylish top-floor apartment on Rye High Street.

-If you prefer something outside of town, we spent two nights glamping in a yurt at Freshwinds Farm in Pett.
-The campsite is only 7 miles from Rye and is an ideal base for visiting Rye and nearby beaches.
+For those who prefer staying outside of town, we enjoyed two nights glamping in a yurt at Freshwinds Farm in Pett, just 7 miles from Rye.
+This idyllic campsite offers a peaceful setting, making it an ideal base for visiting Rye and nearby beaches.

 We'd love to hear from you!